josh-lauer/jjq/README.md

 - push
 - pop
 - peek
+- load all elements from a block into the internal database

-### database structure
+### relational database structure (normalized)
+- subscribers
+  - id
+  - name
+  - queue id
+  - current block name
+  - current block offset
-- subscriber_id -> queue position
+- queue
+  - id
+  - name

+### fast database structure
 - list of all blocks in cold storage
   - list of all blocks in hot storage
   - lists of subscribers in each block, automatically updated when a subscriber moves

 - list of queue elements in memory and their associated blocks
   - when the last subscriber leaves a block, the whole block is dropped out of the store
+- queue element
+  - next element
+  - data

 ### what happens on a pop
-- look up the queue position for the subscriber
+- look up the queue position for the subscriber i the relational database
-- check if the block for the queue position is loaded
+- check if the record for the queue position is loaded
-- optionally load it
+- synchronously load it from cold storage if necessary
-- return the queue element
+- popthe queue element
-- asynchronously check if the subscriber has left the block
+- check the length of the queue in memory for the subscriber/topic
-  - if they were the last one in the block and there is no subscriber that is reaching the end of the immediately previous block, drop the block out of memory
-  - check if one of these processes is already running
+- if the length is too short, run
+  - get the block id for the subscriber/topic out of relational database
-- asynchronously check if the subscriber is reaching the end of their current block
+  - query the cold side for the next block id
+  - update the relational database with the new block id and a negative number for the number of things currently in the queue
-  - load the next block
+  - request that the cold side loads the next block id's data into the in memory store
-  - check if one of these processes is already running
 - A peek works the same as a pop except the asynchronous steps don't need to be run

 ### what happens on a push